Theater & Opera Ranch

 In 2001, Stieren Orchestra Hall, a gift of Mr. and Mrs. Arthur Stieren, was constructed.
 The 12,650-square foot, three-story building, also designed by Polshek and Partners, provides rehearsal space for the opera orchestra and serves as the venue for the Prelude Talks, which are offered to audience members before most performances.
 Upper and lower levels contain climate-controlled storage for the company’s costume collection and private rehearsal studios.
 It has also become a venue for the company to host lectures, special events and recitals, as well as activities by other community arts organizations.

 The opera property totals 155 acres; the mesa-top portion is home to the Crosby Theatre, Stieren Orchestra Hall and patron parking.
 The lower grounds, to the northeast, are called “The Ranch” as homage to the San Juan Ranch, a guest resort housed there for many years.
 The ten-acre campus of offices, cantina, swimming pool and an enormous sloping lawn with its mountain views is surrounded by numerous rehearsal halls all nestled into a hillside.
 Benches scattered among gardens, trees and shrubbery invite artists, crew and apprentices to chat, study or merely pause for a few minutes’ rest.
 Swarming with musicians and technicians from May through August, the Opera Ranch also serves as the administrative offices for the year-round business of an international festival.

-The opera is also acutely aware of its fragile physical environment and has pioneered ways to conserve and protect the landscape.
+In a place with abundant natural beauty, the Santa Fe Opera takes seriously its responsibility to care for the land and natural resources.
+The opera is acutely aware of its fragile physical environment and has pioneered ways to conserve and protect the landscape.
 The County of Santa Fe and the opera recently constructed a new, state-of-the-art water treatment plant.
 Every year, more of the landscaping is redesigned and replanted with drought-tolerant plants and shrubs.
+As the opera looks to the future, its commitment to artistic excellence will be mirrored by thoughtful stewardship of its natural setting.